Robert M. Miller: Career

-Miller has authored scientific papers and magazine articles for both veterinary journals and equine publications, and has published four books and six videos on equine behavior, health, and horsemanship.
+Miller has authored scientific papers and magazine articles for both veterinary journals and equine publications, and has published 23 books and numerous DVD's on equine behavior, health, and horsemanship.
 He has served on the editorial staff of Veterinary Medicine, for which he is best known for his long-running “Mind Over Miller” column, as well as Modern Veterinary Practice, Veterinary Forum, and Western Horseman magazines.
-He is also a cartoonist who has published seven cartoon books under the moniker "RMM".
+He was also a prolific veterinary and cowboy cartoonist who has published seven cartoon books under the moniker, "RMM".

-Miller has received professional awards for his achievements in both veterinary medicine and equine behavior.
-In 2004, Miller was inducted into the Hall of Fame by the Western States Horse Expo, and is a recipient of the Bustad Companion Animal Veterinarian of the Year Award in 1995.
+Miller has received professional awards for his achievements in both veterinary medicine and equine behavior from all over the world.
+In 2004, Dr. Miller was inducted into the Hall of Fame by the Western States Horse Expo, and is a recipient of the Bustad Companion Animal Veterinarian of the Year Award in 1995.

-Miller retired from practice in 1987, in order to devote himself full-time to the teaching of equine behavior and to support the Natural horsemanship movement.
-He continues to travel and lecture and occasionally to defend the archaic practice of declawing.
+Miller retired from practice in 1987, in order to devote himself full-time to the teaching of equine behavior and to support the relationship-based horsemanship movement.
+He continued to travel and lecture well into his 90s.

-Personal life
+Personal life and death

-Miller resides on his ranch in Thousand Oaks, California with his wife, Debby.
-Additionally, he still keeps some animals, including dogs, horses, and mules, on his ranch.
+Until his death on November 16, 2024 at the age of 97, Miller resided on his ranch in Thousand Oaks, California with his wife, Debby.